COVID digest: Coronavirus deaths pass 6 million | DW | 07.03.2022

 "Moderna's investment in Kenya will help advance equitable global vaccine access and is emblematic of the structural developments that will enable Africa to become an engine of sustainable global growth," Kenya's President Uhuru Kenyatta said.

-More than a year after the world's first Covid-19 shot was administered , just 12.7% of Africans have been fully immunised, according to the Africa Centres for Disease Control and Prevention (CDC).
+More than a year after the world's first Covid-19 shot was administered, just 12.7% of Africans have been fully immunized, according to the Africa Centres for Disease Control and Prevention.

 The pandemic has highlighted Africa's huge dependence on imported vaccines and its lack of tech infrastructure in comparison with many other regions of the world.